ossf/scorecard/docs/checks.md

 ## Contributors

 This check tries to determine if a project has a set of contributors from multiple companies.
 Low score has 'Low' risk.
 The check works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
 A contributor must have at least 5 commint in the last 30 commits.
 The check succeeds if all contributor span at least 2 different companies.

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is just to provide some insights on which organization(s) have contributed to the project and making trust decision based on that.
 But you can ask your contributors to join their respective organization.

-## Frozen-Deps

-This check tries to determine if a project has declared and pinned its dependencies.
-Pinning dependencies is important to mitigate compromised dependencies from undermining the security of the project.
-Low score is therefore considered `Medium` risk.
-The checks works by (1) looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript),  requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/; (2) looks for  unpinned dependencies in Dockerfiles, shell scripts and GitHub workflows.

-**Remediation steps**
-- Declare all your dependencies with specific versions in your package format file (e.g. `package.json` for npm, `requirements.txt` for python).
-For C/C++, check in the code from a trusted source and add a `README` on the specific version used (and the archive SHA hashes).
-- If the package manager supports lock files (e.g. `package-lock.json` for npm), make sure to check these in the source code as well.
-These files maintain signatures for the entire dependency tree and saves from future exploitation in case the package is compromised.
-- For Dockerfiles and github workflows, pin dependencies by hash.
-See example [gitcache-docker.yaml](https://github.com/ossf/scorecard/blob/main/.github/workflows/gitcache-docker.yaml#L36) and [Dockerfile](https://github.com/ossf/scorecard/blob/main/cron/worker/Dockerfile) examples.
-- To help update your dependencies after pinning them, use tools such as  Github's [dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) or [renovate bot](https://github.com/renovatebot/renovate).

 ## Fuzzing